-I started out with a degree in Agriculture and working in the animal feed industry, from there I moved into the supply chain for McDonald’s and had the responsibility to keep 700+ restaurants supplied, before pivoting into technology, as I could see IT being a key driver of the winning businesses of the future.
+I started with a degree in Agriculture and working in the animal feed industry, from there I moved into the supply chain for McDonald’s and had the responsibility to keep 700+ restaurants supplied, before pivoting into technology, as I could see IT being a key driver of the winning businesses of the future.
 So, I like to think I bring a great balance of business operations knowledge and IT technical skills that we use as a base to build out solutions.

 • What are the key achievements of your entrepreneurial journey?

-I’d like to say it was the first time we closed a 7-figure deal with a global company, but I’m actually most proud of how many employees (via their employment) we’ve helped to buy their first homes.
+I’d like to say it was the first time we closed a 7-figure deal with a global company, but I’m most proud of how many employees (via their employment) we’ve helped to buy their first homes.

 • How do you look after your employees?
 What makes your team unique?

 We try to plan fun team events, for example, earlier this year I took advantage of a frequent flier sale to use my miles to fly some of the team from across the globe to the UK to see my football team Portsmouth play.